microsoft/clrmd/doc/Migrating21.md

 Here is a summary of breaking changes in ClrMD 2.1:

+## Microsoft.Diagnostics.Runtime.Architecture -> System.Runtime.InteropServices.Architecture

+Use System.Runtime.InteropServices.Architecture instead.
+Note that the values have shifted, since ClrMD defined an "Unknown" enum member as 0, which is not in the new architecture list.

 ## IBinaryLocator -> IFileLocator

 We have removed `IBinaryLocator` and replaced it with `IFileLocator`.
 Similarly the properties on `DataTarget` and `CustomDataTarget` have changed accordingly.